What is Guidance System? | Types of guidance system in Missile

 • In the radar command guidance system, radar is used to track the missile and the target.
 Guidance signals are sent to the missile by varying the characteristics of the missile radar-tracking beam.

-Homing Guidance system:
+Homing Guidance system

 • The homing device is usually a small antenna located within the node of the missile.
 It detects some type of distinguishing or radiation given off or reflected from the target.